vetchain/docs/README.md

 - **Digital Transformation**: Unlike the conventional paper-based booklets, IHB features digitally encoded International Health Cards (IHC) that hold a pet's entire clinical history.
 - **QR Codes**: These IHCs use QR codes to securely and efficiently store data, making it easily accessible.
 - **Physical and Digital**: IHB can be printed out, with the IHCs attached as adhesive cards, or stored digitally on mobile devices.
+- **Insurance Health Coverage**: One of the standout features of the IHC is its ability to simplify insurance procedures by including the insurance coverages for obtaining Prior Authorizations, making it convenient for pet owners to manage insurance claims and coverage.

 ---